 You may track a complete execution path and see whether a section of the code is producing issues like failures, latency concerns, or resource availability by viewing a trace, also known as distributed tracing.

-Logs, metrics, and traces serve various purposes on their own, but when combined, they provide the in-depth information needed to analyse and debug distributed systems.
+Logs, metrics, and traces serve various purposes on their own, but when combined, they provide the in-depth information needed to analyze and debug distributed systems.

 APIs are language-specific computer programs that provide the fundamentals for integrating OpenTelemetry.
 They make it easy to add new features to the app by providing a framework that can be attached to it.